YieldMade a 9" tart/quiche pan

 Gorb's ThoughtsBy gorb

-It seems labor intensive, but most of the time is hands-off (soaking time, dehydration time, etc.)
+It seems labor intensive, but most of the time is hands-off (soaking time, dehydration time, et cetera).

 The hands-on was a total of under 40 minutes, probably less.
-SO WORTH THE BIT OF EFFORT TO MAKE!
+So worth the bit of time and effort to make!

 I added a dash of nama shoyu to my marinating mushrooms.
 I used all crimini because that’s what I had, and sliced them, not chopped.

 I also added lots of fresh tarragon to the marinating mushrooms, and some in the creamy sauce too.
-Easy to play around with. :)
+It is easy to play around with.